 Winter is here.
-For many, that means slippery roads, icy roofs, and frozen driveways and sidewalks.
+For many, that means slippery roads, icy roofs, and frozen driveways or sidewalks.

 Most areas use rock salt (sodium chloride) to clear the ice and snow.
 While effective, it also has the potential to release harmful levels of chloride into the environment, which can pollute nearby bodies of water.